bekeeeee/Extreme-Solution-Louvre-Frontend/README.md

 ## Updates

-In the next version we implement forgot password, reset password and using nodemailer.
+In the next version we implement more screens.

 # License